-- (3) Violations of (b) will be penalized if any of the acts are committed directly at an opponent.
-These acts include, but are not limited to: sack dances; home run swing; incredible hulk; spiking the ball; spinning the ball; throwing or shoving the ball; pointing; pointing the ball; verbal taunting; military salute; standing over an opponent (prolonged and with provocation); or dancing. - (4) Violations of (c) will be penalized if any of the acts occur anywhere on the field.
-These acts include, but are not limited to: throat slash; machine-gun salute; sexually-suggestive gestures; prolonged gyrations; or stomping on a team logo. - (5) Violations of (d) will be penalized if they occur anywhere on the field other than the bench area. - (6) If any foreign object(s) are deemed a safety hazard by the game officials, in addition to a yardage penalty, the player will be subject to ejection from the game, whether he uses the object or not. - (j) Using acts or words by the defensive team that are designed to disconcert an offensive team at the snap.
-An official must blow his whistle immediately to stop play. - (k) Concealing the ball underneath the uniform or using any article of equipment to simulate a ball. - (I) Using entering substitutes, legally returning players, substitutes on sidelines, or withdrawn players to confuse opponents, including lingering by players leaving the field after being replaced by a substitute.
-See 5-2. - (m) An offensive player lining up or going in motion less than five yards from the sideline in front of his team's designated bench area.
-However, an offensive player is permitted to line up less than five yards from the sidelines on the same side as his team's player bench, provided he is not in front of the designated bench area. - (n) Attempting to conserve time inside one minute of either half by repeatedly violating the substitution rule while the ball is dead and time is in.
-See 4-7-2. - (o) Two successive delay-of-game penalties during the same down. - (p) Jumping or standing on a teammate or opponent to block or attempt to block an opponent's kick. - (q) Placing a hand or hands on a teammate or opponent to gain additional height to block or attempt to block an opponent's kick. - (r) Picking up a teammate to block or attempt to block an opponent's kick. - (s) Running forward and leaping in an obvious attempt to block a field goal or Try Kick and landing on players, unless the leaping player was originally lined up on the line of scrimmage when the ball was snapped. - (t) Pulling an opponent off a pile of players in an aggressive or forcible manner. - (u) Goal-tending by a defensive player leaping up to deflect a kick as it passes above the crossbar of a goalpost.
-The referee may award three points for a palpably unfair act (12-3-3). - (v) A punter, placekicker, or holder who simulates being roughed or run into by a defensive player. - (w) If a member of the kicking team is forced out of bounds, or goes out of bounds voluntarily, and does not attempt to return inbounds in a reasonable amount of time. - (x) Attempting to call an excess or illegal timeout to "freeze" a kicker prior to a field goal attempt or a Try Kick when: - (1) a team has already been charged a timeout during the same dead ball period - (2) a team has exhausted its three charged team timeouts that are permitted in a half
+- (i) Using acts or words by the defensive team that are designed to disconcert an offensive team at the snap.
+An official must blow his whistle immediately to stop play. - (j) Concealing the ball underneath the uniform or using any article of equipment to simulate a ball. - (k) Using entering substitutes, legally returning players, substitutes on sidelines, or withdrawn players to confuse opponents, including lingering by players leaving the field after being replaced by a substitute.
+See 5-2. - (I) An offensive player lining up or going in motion less than five yards from the sideline in front of his team's designated bench area.
+However, an offensive player is permitted to line up less than five yards from the sidelines on the same side as his team's player bench, provided he is not in front of the designated bench area. - (m) Attempting to conserve time inside one minute of either half by repeatedly violating the substitution rule while the ball is dead and time is in.
+See 4-7-2. - (n) Two successive delay-of-game penalties during the same down. - (o) Jumping or standing on a teammate or opponent to block or attempt to block an opponent's kick. - (p) Placing a hand or hands on a teammate or opponent to gain additional height to block or attempt to block an opponent's kick. - (g) Picking up a teammate to block or attempt to block an opponent's kick. - (r) Running forward and leaping across the line of scrimmage in an obvious attempt to block a field goal or Try Kick, unless the leaping player was in a stationary position on the line of scrimmage when the ball was snapped.
+A player who is behind the line of scrimmage before, or at the snap, may run forward and leap, provided he does not cross the line of scrimmage or land on players. - (s) Pulling an opponent off a pile of players in an aggressive or forcible manner. - (t) Goaltending by a defensive player leaping up to deflect a kick as it passes above the crossbar of a goalpost.
+The referee may award three points for a palpably unfair act (12-3-3). - (u) A punter, placekicker, or holder who simulates being roughed or run into by a defensive player. - (v) If a member of the kicking team is forced out of bounds, or goes out of bounds voluntarily, and does not attempt to return inbounds in a reasonable amount of time. - (w) Attempting to call an excess or illegal timeout to "freeze" a kicker prior to a field goal attempt or a Try Kick when: - (1) a team has already been charged a timeout during the same dead ball period - (2) a team has exhausted its three charged team timeouts that are permitted in a half